Priyank-Vaghela/ldrpbot/README.md

 3. Send a **Hi**
 4. Hurrah!

-Note: ldrpbot is not affiliated with WhatsApp or using any API by WhatsApp.
+Note:
+ldrpbot is not supported, endorsed or affiliated in any manner by WhatsApp Inc. WhatsApp Messenger is a proprietary cross-platform Instant Messaging service for Smart-Phones that is owned and provided by WhatsApp Inc